umeshbhukya/apnacollegegit/README.md

 # apnacollegegit
-creating the local repo along with the files and cloning with the git
+creating the local repo along with the files <br> cloning with the git